imagej/imagej.github.io/_pages/scripting/jython/index.md

 ## Jython basics for ImageJ

-{% include info-box content='For an introduction in ImageJ scripting visit the page [Scripting basics](/scripting/basics).' %}
+{% include notice icon="info" content='For an introduction in ImageJ scripting visit the page [Scripting basics](/scripting/basics).' %}

 ### Introduction